canonical/ubuntu-pro-for-wsl/docs/howto/index.md

 The guides in this section will help you quickly complete specific tasks with UP4W.

-Install and set up of UP4W is with the aid of these guides:
+Install and set up of UP4W with the aid of these guides:

 ```{toctree}
 :titlesonly: